huangsam/dotfiles/README.md

 If you are using `oh-my-zsh`:

-1. Run `bash bootstrap.sh` to install these files to `$ZSH_CUSTOM`
-2. Create a clean terminal instance to load the new aliases in
+1. Run `bash bootstrap.sh` to install these files to `$ZSH_CUSTOM` 2a.
+Create a new `zsh` shell to load the new aliases 2b.
+Otherwise, source your `~/.zshrc` to load the new aliases

 If you are using plain `bash`:

 1. Run `bash combine.sh` to generate a `bash_aliases` file
-2. Upload the `bash_aliases` file to anywhere you like
+2. Move `bash_aliases` to wherever you like

-### Assumptions

-`bootstrap.sh` assumes the following about your setup:

-- `oh-my-zsh` is installed on your local machine
-- `ZSH_CUSTOM` is set to `~/.oh-my-zsh/custom`

-`combine.sh` assumes the following about your setup:

-- `bash` is installed on your local machine
-- `.bashrc` exists in your home directory
-- `.bash_aliases` is imported inside your `.bashrc`

 ## Inspiration